vkadlcik/DB48X-on-DM42/doc/commands/system.md

 Return the type of the object as a numerical value.
-The value is not guaranteed to be portable across versions of DB48X (and pretty much is guarantteed to _not_ be portable), nor to ever match the value returned by the `TYPE` command on the HP48.
+The value is not guaranteed to be portable across versions of DB48X (and pretty much is guarantteed to _not_ be portable at the current stage of development).

+If the `CompatibleTypes` setting is active, the returned value roughly matches the value returned by the HP50G.
+It always returns `29` for arrays, not `3` (real array) nor `4` (complex array).
+It returns `1` for both polar and rectangular complex numbers, irrespective of their precision.
+128-bit decimal values return `21` (extended real), 32-bit and 64-bit return `0` (real number).
+The separation between `18` (built-in function) and `19` (built-in command) may not be accurate.

+If the `DetailedTypes` setting is active, the return value is negative, and matches the internal representation precisely.
+For example, distinct values will be returned for fractions and expressions.

 *Note* The [TypeName](#typename) command returns the type as text, and this is less likely to change from one release to the next.
+DB48X-only code should favor the use of `TypeName`, both for portability and readability.

 ## TypeName